Iraqi invasion of Kuwait: Iraqi irredentism

+A map illustrating the modern countries and provinces historically encompassed by Iraqi nationalist irredentist rhetoric.

 The Basra Vilayet of the Ottoman Empire in 1897.
 After the Anglo-Ottoman Convention of 1913, Kuwait was established as an autonomous kaza, or district, of the Ottoman Empire and a de facto protectorate of Great Britain.

 Iraq had a history of irredentist claims to Kuwait.
 After gaining independence in 1932, the Kingdom of Iraq immediately declared that the Sheikhdom of Kuwait was rightfully a territory of Iraq, claiming it had been part of an Iraqi territory until being created by the British.
 The Iraqi Republic under Abd al-Karim Qasim also held irredentist claims to Kuwait.

 The Saddam government also believed this and justified the invasion by claiming that Kuwait had always been an integral part of Iraq and only became an independent state due to the interference of the British government.
 After signing the Anglo-Ottoman Convention of 1913, the British government planned to split Kuwait from the Ottoman territories into a separate sheikhdom, but this agreement was never ratified.
 The Iraqi government also argued that the Kuwaiti Emir was a highly unpopular figure among the Kuwaiti populace.
 By overthrowing the Emir, Iraq claimed that it granted Kuwaitis greater economic and political freedom.

 Kuwait had been loosely under the authority of the Ottoman vilâyet of Basra, and although its ruling dynasty, the Al Sabah family, had concluded a protectorate agreement in 1899 that assigned responsibility for its foreign affairs to Britain, it did not make any attempt to secede from the Ottoman Empire.
 For this reason, its borders with the rest of Basra province were never clearly defined or mutually agreed upon.

 Following the proclamation of the puppet state, the 'Republic of Kuwait', the Iraqi Revolutionary Command Council released a statement stating, "The free provisional Kuwaiti government has decided to appeal to kinsfolk in Iraq, led by the knight of Arabs and the leader of their march, President Field Marshal Saddam Hussein, to agree that their sons should return to their large family, that Kuwait should return to the great Iraq—the mother homeland—and to achieve complete merger unity between Kuwait and Iraq."